Skip to content

 We have assembled an expert interdisciplinary team to undertake clinical, population, and basic science research that will have translational impact on women’s aging health.
 Our Projects will investigate stress in relation to reproductive health conditions, with a specific thematic focus on vasomotor symptoms, sleep, cognitive, and cardiometabolic outcomes, and on both social and physiologic stress exposures.
 Outcomes of these conceptually and logistically interrelated Projects will inform each other’s scientific activities.
 This synergy will allow our Center to more rapidly and dynamically propel the field of aging women’s health compared to individual research projects alone.

-ROSA Center News and Events
+ROSA Center News and Upcoming Events

 Back To Top